antonijn/mqtt4dsmr/README.md

 ## Is this you?
 You've been running Home Assistant on a Raspberry Pi in the _meterkast_ for a while.
-You've hooked it up directly to your Smart Meter with a USB cable, and you're happily using the built-in [DSMR Slimme Meter](https://www.home-assistant.io/integrations/dsmr/) integration.
+You've hooked it up directly to your Smart Meter's P1 port with a USB cable, and you're happily using the built-in [DSMR Slimme Meter](https://www.home-assistant.io/integrations/dsmr/) integration.

 But now you want to move Home Assistant to a server in the attic, without physical access to your Smart Meter.
-You want to use the MQTT protocol to let the Raspberry Pi in the _meterkast_ smoothly communicate with Home Assistant upstairs.
+You want to keep using your Raspberry Pi to read the Smart Meter, and want to use the MQTT protocol to send the data upstairs.
 You want a turn-key, easy to configure, well-engineered application for the job.

-Then mqtt4dsmr is right for you!
+In that case mqtt4dsmr is right for you!

 ## Usage
-The examples use `podman` since I'm more familiar with it than `docker`, but they should be relatively interchangeable.

 ### Trying it out
+The example uses `podman` since I'm more familiar with it than `docker`, but they should be relatively interchangeable.

 When using rootless containers, make sure your user has the right group membership to access serial ports (this is why the `--group-add` option is there).
 On Fedora Linux this group is called `dialout`.